DRXD1000/Route0x/samples/README.md

-## Details on using Route0x different nuanced routing requirements
+## Details on using Route0x for different nuanced routing requirements

 | Scenario | Link |